HokieBird Goes to Washington

 October 25, 2018

-The lovable Virginia Tech mascot recently had a capital idea: Why not hightail it up to Northern Virginia, home to so many Hokies?
+The lovable Virginia Tech mascot recently had a capital idea: Why not hightail it up to Washington, D.C., home to so many Hokies?

 Earlier this month Virginia Tech began blanketing one of the nation’s busiest corridors in maroon and orange.
 Overnight, dozens of ads for the university appeared in Union Station — at street entrances and on pillars, floors, and even interactive digital displays.
 And there to help tell the university’s story was HokieBird, who had winged its way north for the launch of the four-week campaign.